MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 9. To configure individual gateway VMs, click each VM and select the IPv4 frontend subnet, specify the local ASN, and optionally add the peering device information for the BGP peer.

-The service instance you deployed is now associated with the Gateway Manager role.
+The service instance you deployed is now associated with the gateway Manager role.
 You should see the gateway VM instance listed under it.

 ## Validate the deployment